dewen/apitest/README.md

 ### Usage ###

-* `cp playnotes.php.template playnotes.php`
+* Copy the config file from template: `cp playnotes.php.template playnotes.php`
-* edit playnotes.php to create the play note
+* Edit `notes/*.yml` to create the play notes,
+* or you can edit in a PHP notes file (with template - notes/playnotes.php.template) and generate the yaml: `php notes/playnotes.php > notes/playnotes.yml`
-* create the play note yaml config file. `php playnotes.php > playnotes.yml`
+* Play the notes: `php play.php`